-Surface water assessments in this 2014 report are based primarily on biological, water, physical habitat, and fish-tissue information collected through 2011 from various monitoring programs (Illinois EPA 2007).
+Surface water assessments in this 2016 report are based primarily on biological, water, physical habitat, and fish-tissue information collected through 2013 from various monitoring programs (Illinois EPA 2014).
 These programs include: the Ambient Water Quality Monitoring Network, Intensive Basin Surveys, Facility-Related Stream Surveys, the Fish Contaminant Monitoring Program, the Ambient Lake Monitoring Program, the Illinois Clean Lakes Monitoring Program, the Volunteer Lake Monitoring Program, the Lake Michigan Monitoring Program, TMDL monitoring and other outside sources.
 Use attainment was updated for surface waters where sufficient new information became available.
 In addition, assessments were updated when errors were discovered in previous assessments.
 Older assessments are based on the most recent data available, which, in some cases, may be over 15 years old.
 Although the Intensive Basin Monitoring program generally revisits each major basin in the state on a five year basis, limited state resources make it impossible to monitor all water bodies in each basin every five years.

-In 2014, stream assessments of aquatic life use and aesthetic quality use, which rely primarily on data from Intensive Basin Surveys, were updated for stream segments in these basins: Kishwaukee River, Chicago/Little Calumet River, middle and lower Illinois River, Vermilion River (Wabash Basin), Little Vermilion River (Wabash Basin), Macoupin Creek, Embarras River, middle and lower Wabash River tributaries, and the Skillet Fork basins.
-These basins were sampled in 2011.
+In 2016, stream assessments of aquatic life use and aesthetic quality use, which rely primarily on data from Intensive Basin Surveys, were updated for stream segments in these basins: Pecatonica River, Fox River, La Moine River, Kaskaskia River, Shoal Creek, Little Wabash River, Rock River, Des Plaines River, Sangamon River, South Fork Sangamon River, Salt Creek, and the Big Muddy River basins.
+These basins were sampled in 2012 and 2013.
 In a few cases, where other data were available for waters outside these basins, we used those data to update assessments as well.
-Water chemistry data from the Ambient Water Quality Monitoring Network from 2009 through 2011 were also used in some of those assessments.
-Some assessments of aquatic life use in streams were updated based on Facility-Related Stream Survey data from 2011.
+Water chemistry data from the Ambient Water Quality Monitoring Network from 2011 through 2013 were also used in some of those assessments.
+Some assessments of aquatic life use in streams were updated based on Facility-Related Stream Survey data from 2012 and 2013.

-All use attainment assessments on Lake Michigan were updated with Lake Michigan Monitoring Program data through 2011.
+All use attainment assessments on Lake Michigan were updated with Lake Michigan Monitoring Program data through 2013.

-Assessments of indigenous aquatic life use in streams were updated in this cycle using water data through 2011 from various sources.
+Assessments of indigenous aquatic life use in streams were updated in this cycle using water data from 2012 and 2013 from various sources.
 Indigenous aquatic life use was not updated this cycle for Lake Calumet because no new data were available.

-Assessments of primary contact use and secondary contact use in streams were updated with Ambient Water Quality Monitoring Network data from 2007 through 2011.
+Assessments of primary contact use and secondary contact use in streams were updated with Ambient Water Quality Monitoring Network data from 2009 through 2013.
 Because there were no new fecal coliform samples collected in lakes since the last report, no new assessments of primary contact use or secondary contact use were made for freshwater lakes.